Recent Events in Manchester, England and Study Abroad

-The Center for International Education joins the rest of the CSU community in expressing our grief and sadness at the horrific recent attacks in Belgium, France, Turkey, Indonesia and elsewhere.
-Although no CSU students or faculty were participating in study abroad programs in any of these locations, we want to express our sympathy for the victims' families and friends and extend our moral support to the people of those countries.
+The Center for International Education joins the rest of the CSU community in expressing our grief and sadness at the horrific recent attack in Manchester, England.
+Although no CSU students or faculty were participating in study abroad programs in this location, we want to express our sympathy for the victims' families and friends and extend our moral support to the people of Manchester.
+We especially want to extend our support to friends at our partner institution, Manchester Metro University.

-Given these recent events the Center wants all students, faculty, staff and parents of students to know that we have and will continue to monitor very carefully developments world-wide.
+As you may know, on 23 May, British Prime Minister Theresa May raised the UK terror threat to its highest level, "Critical."
+This move is the result of investigators being unable to rule out whether the Manchester bombing suspect acted alone.
+Given these events the Center wants all students, faculty, staff and parents of students to know that we have and will continue to monitor very carefully developments world wide.
 Our preparations and precautions always include the following:

 - Review of the daily briefings from the U.S. Department of State's Bureau of Diplomatic Security (OSAC is for non-military U.S. organizations).

 - Monitoring information provided by the U.S. embassies and U.S. State Department, particularly any travel alerts, cautions or warnings.
 We strongly encourage all students and their families to read the Department of State announcements.
-At the same time it is important to keep in mind the difference between an alert ("short-term events . . . you should know about when planning travel to a country") and a warning ("you . . . [should] consider very carefully whether you should go to a country at all").
-There are no Travel Warnings for any countries in Europe.
+There is a Travel Warning for Europe set to expire 1 September, 2017.

 - Enrolling all CSU study abroad students and faculty in the U.S. Department of State's Smart Traveler Enrollment Program (STEP).
 All STEP enrollees receive immediately all U.S. government information relevant to their location while on a study abroad program.